Using the CIA Method in Learning Projects

 You also want to have live users test the course and integrate their feedback into the final course design.
 Don’t be afraid of pilot testing.
 It may seem ancient, but the technique can increase the quality of your course and learner retention rates by leaps and bounds.

-Some questions you can ask yourself during this phase are:
+Some questions you can ask yourself during this phase of the CIA method are:

 - Would the learner feel bombarded with a lot of content and concepts to recall before getting a break?
 (Such as an activity or knowledge check.)